gradle/gradle/design-docs/features/build-platform/README.md

 Instead of using the identifier, the fully qualified plugin class name has to be used.
 This story removes the limitation to provide a smoother user experience.

+### Example of current behavior

+Given the following init script in `~/.gradle/init.d`, a custom plugin can be applied by type.

+    initscript {
+        repositories {
+            jcenter()
+        }

+        dependencies {
+            classpath 'com.netflix.nebula:nebula-project-plugin:3.0.4'
+        }
+    }

+    allprojects {
+        apply plugin: nebula.plugin.responsible.NebulaFacetPlugin
+    }

+Any build script now automatically applies the plugin and configure it.
+The following `build.gradle` file configures the plugin's extension:

+    facets {
+        example
+    }

+_Limitation:_ Applying the plugin by identifier in the init script via `apply plugin: 'nebula.facet'` fails the build.

+### Implementation

+- Document the changed behavior in the user guide.
+- Provide samples in Gradle distribution.
+- Find all related JIRA tickets and resolve them.

+### Test cases

+- An init script can apply a custom plugin by type.
+The plugin can be configured from any `build.gradle` file.
+- An init script can apply a custom plugin by identifier.
+The plugin can be configured from any `build.gradle` file.
+- An init script observes the same behavior independent on where the init script is located.
+It's not required that the init script is contained in a Gradle distribution.
+- Pointing to an init script on the command line with `-I`/`--init-script` can apply a custom plugin by type and identifier.

+### Open issues

+- Creating a fix for this issue might also resolve the same issue for script plugins.

 # Milestone 2

 This milestone builds on top of the existing build platform infrastructure.
 The user can declare compatible Gradle and Java runtime versions as part of the build platform meta-data